Whimsy Stick

 A functional drop-it at low arousal

 Not competition-level.
 Just reliable enough that the dog will release on cue within a few seconds when not at peak drive.
-If you don’t have this yet, build it through possession play first — let the dog hold a toy, go neutral, wait for the voluntary release, mark it, and immediately give the toy back.
+If you do not have this yet, build it through possession play first.
+Let the dog hold a toy, go neutral, wait for the voluntary release, mark it, and immediately give the toy back.
 Repeat until consistent.
-Then add the verbal cue.
+Add the verbal cue once the pattern is solid.
 None of the five drills below work reliably without this foundation.
-The full protocol is in the flirt pole training guide.
+The full possession-to-drop-it protocol is covered in the foundational training guide.

-With that in place, here’s the progression.
+With that in place, here is the progression.
 Work each drill until clean before adding the next one.
+AVMA behavioral guidance emphasizes the same point: skill layering produces durable behavior change while skipping foundational stages produces inconsistent results.

 The Five Flirt Pole Impulse Control Drills